facebook/lexical/CONTRIBUTING.md

 # Contributing to lexical

-We want to make contributingi to this project as easy and transparent as possible.
+We want to make contributing to this project as easy and transparent as possible.

 ## Pull Requests